devdaviddr/local-pdf-to-markdown-rag-solution/README.md

 This project aims to address the following challenges:

 - PDFs are not always well formatted for indexing.
+- Paragraphs are sometimes separated by a line break, which is not recognized as a new paragraph.
+- Sometimes content overflows one page to another
 - Tables are sometimes formatted differently in one document compared to another.
 - Images are sometimes created with word art shapes, which are difficult to extract using Python.
 - Data in one PDF can be repeated in another PDF with slight differences, which can poison the results.